amd/node-scraper/README.md

 node-scraper summary --summary_path /<path_to_node-scraper_logs>
 ```
 This will generate a new file '/<path_to_node-scraper_logs>/summary.csv' file.
 This file will
-contain the results from all 'errorscraper.csv' files from '/<path_to_node-scarper_logs>'.
+contain the results from all 'nodescraper.csv' files from '/<path_to_node-scarper_logs>'.

 ### Plugin Configs